vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

     ```

 !!! note
-    Unreleased blueprints that have custom form will be automatically released with version 1.
+    Unreleased blueprints that have a custom form are automatically released with version 1.

 !!! note
-    To import / export custom forms and/or icons, you need to specify the associated catalog-item name in `catalog-item` category.
-The naming convention for this is `CONTENT_SOURCE_NAME__CATALOG_ITEM_NAME`.
+    To export custom forms and/or icons, you need to specify the associated catalog item name in the `catalog-item` element.
+The naming convention for this is `<content source name>__<catalog item name>`.

     The integration endpoint data for each Orchestrator workflow that is associated with the content source is also updated with the one fetched from the {{ products.vra_9_short_name }} server.

 ### ID handling

 You should not rely on IDs exported by {{ general.bta_name }}.
-Where needed, {{ general.bta_name }} removes such IDs or in some cases, it fetches data from the remote server, modifies it in flight, and pushes to the server (in cases where an import is needed).
+Where needed, {{ general.bta_name }} removes such IDs or in some cases, it fetches data from the remote server, modifies it in flight, and pushes it to the server (in cases where an import is needed).

 ### Single Project And Single Organization

-When working with the `vra-ng` project type, each project that you generate is intended to work with *a single project and a single organization only*.
+When you are working with the `vra-ng` project type, each project that you generate is intended to work with *a single project and a single organization only*.
 In case you need to work with more that one project or organization, you need to generate a separate Maven project for each of them.

-For every object type that contains the `organization` or the `projectId` key in the JSON definition (such as policies), the following behavior applies.
+For every object type that contains the `organization` or the `projectId` key in the JSON definition (such as {{ products.vra_9_short_name }} policies), the following behavior applies.

 - If the JSON definition contains the `projectId` key with a value, the value is replaced by the project defined in one of the following sources (based on import mechanism that you use).

     - The `<vrang.project.name>` attribute from the `settings.xml` Maven profile that you are using.
     - The `vrang_project_name` property that you provide to the `installer` script.

-- If the JSON definition contains the `organization` key with a value, the object is imported with the scope option **Available for any project** or **Organization** (the exact option name differs in the user interface of based on product version) defined in one of the following sources (based on import mechanism that you use).
+- If the JSON definition contains the `organization` key with a value, the object is imported with the scope option **Available for any project** or **Organization** (the exact option name differs in the user interface based on product version) that you defined in one of the following sources (based on import mechanism that you use).

     - The `<vrang.org.name>` attribute from the `settings.xml` Maven profile that you are using.
     - The `vrang_org_name` property that you provide to the `installer` script.

 ## Environment Connection Parameters

-You need to add the following configurations to the Maven profile from the settings.xml file that you intend to use for a project.
+You need to add the following configurations to the Maven profile from the `settings.xml` file that you intend to use for a project.

 ``` xml
 <!-- (1)! -->